oracle-livelabs/pts/orcl-dbcs-19c/dataguard/dataguard.md

 ## Task 1: Enable Data Guard

+Please take a moment to watch the video below, and then afterwards, follow the steps shown.

+[Enable Data Guard for a VM DB System] (youtube:8zyIMjJoRF8)

 1. On Oracle cloud console, click on main menu ≡, then **Oracle Base Database** under Oracle Database.
 Click **WS-DB** DB System.

 2. Add to your notes the Availability Domain you see on the DB System Information page (e.g. IWcS:EU-FRANKFURT-1-AD-1).